wexw/Joint-Registration-of-Multiple-Point-Clouds-for-Fast-Particle-Fusion-in-Localization-Microscopy/README.md

 make install
 ````

+Please ensure the correct installation of the CUB library.
+If CMake cannot locate the CUB library, you should manually add the location of the CUB library in your CMakeLists.txt file, like so:
+include_directories(../../cub-1.8.0)

 If you do not have a CUDA capable GPU you could install the software without GPU acceleration.
 Do note that the code will be orders of magnitude slower.
 Use the following commands to install the CPU-only version:
 ```bash